 Perhaps the most compelling reason to retire in Colombia is its affordable cost of living.
 Rent, utilities, groceries, transportation, and even private healthcare are significantly cheaper than in the U.S. In cities like Medellín or Pereira, retirees can live comfortably on $1,200 to $2,000 per month.

+If you plan to rent or buy a property, having legal support is essential.
 Colombia Law Connection offers real estate legal support to help you find property that suits your budget and lifestyle.

 2. High-Quality, Affordable Healthcare